 Amount Per Serving: Calories: 217Total Fat: 11gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 18mgSodium: 88mgCarbohydrates: 30gFiber: 0gSugar: 26gProtein: 2g

-If you are lucky enough to have a rhubarb bed, the best time to harvest is from spring to early summer—usually April to June.
-If your plants are 4 or more years old, you can continue to pull stalks into early fall.
-Just make sure you stop harvesting well before frost to assure the plant survives through the winter.
+If your plants are four or more years old, you can pull stalks into early fall.
+Just make sure you stop harvesting well before frost to ensure the plant survives through the winter.
 You should only harvest stalks from young plants for about three weeks.
 Do not harvest any rhubarb in its first year.

 If you notice tall cauliflower-looking seed pods shooting up, remove them as soon as you see them because they will reduce the yield.
-When rhubarb “bolts” it puts a lot of energy into producing the flower and seed.
-A well tended rhubarb bed can keep producing for over 100 years!
+When rhubarb “bolts” this way, it puts a lot of energy into producing the flower and seed.
+A well-tended rhubarb bed can keep producing for over 100 years!
 One of my plants is from stock that old!

-Rhubarb Swirl Dessert.
+Rhubarb Swirl Dessert!
 It’s a beautiful, easy, and perfect dessert for the season!
 Make some tomorrow!
 How do you like YOUR rhubarb?

 If you enjoyed this recipe today, please share it on your social media accounts like Facebook, Instagram, Twitter and Pinterest.
 I’d sure be tickled and ever so grateful, thank you!